-Name of the subsidiary Ownership 2016 Ownership 2015 Country of incorporation Year of incorporation Activity Heid directly by the Cor Al Khaleej Development Co.
-B.S.C. (c) прапу 99.98% 99.98% Kingdom of Bahrain 2009 Purchase, sale, management and development of properties Tameer for Private Management W.L.L.
-99.00% 99.00% Kingdom of Bahrain 2004 Holds the Group's shares on behalf of its employees in respect of the employees'

-share option plan
+Name of the subsidiary Ownership 2017 Ownership 2016 Country of incorporation Year of incorporation Activity Held directly by the Cor Al Khaleej Development Co.
+B.S.C. (c) npany 99.98% 99.98% Kingdom of Bahrain 2009 Purchase, sale, management and development of properties Tameer for Private Management W.L.L.
+99.00% 99.00% Kingdom of Bahrain 2004 Holds the Group's shares on behalf of its employees in respect of the employees' share option plan